 Creating a Shipping Class

-1. In the Shipping Settings tab, click on the Shipping Classes section.
+1. In the WooCommerce Shipping Settings sections, open the Shipping Classes tab.

 2. The table is identical to the one we used previously.
 Click on the Add Shipping Class button to create a new row.

 3. A new blank row is created, awaiting your input.